GauravTiwarii/new_year_eve/README.md

-All the feature will be created on this branch.
+Features will be created on this branch.
-After we have stable feature to integrate, we create a pull request.
+When we have stable feature to integrate, we create a pull request.
 Coming soon : Travis CI integration.